googoogajoob/yii-word-frequency/README.md

 directory of this extension.

 ###Usage
-There are four operation phases for using objects of this class
+There are four operational phases when using objects of this class
 * Initialization - create objext and specify all sources, filtering lists and additional options
 * Accumulate the token for the specified sources
 * Perform filtering options